sybrew/the-seo-framework/readme.txt

 * **For everyone:**
 	* **Added:**
-		/
-		* TODO The inpost SEO settings are now devided in tabs.
+		* The inpost SEO settings are now devided in tabs.
 			* This allows me to add more options in the near future, either through this plugin or even extensions.
 			* Stay tuned on its enhanced implementation!
 		* [Schema.org sitename](https://developers.google.com/search/docs/data-types/sitename) `alternateName` output.